Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 A _closed beta program_ (the compiler/docs were send to a limited number of people) started Dec 21 2019: this was the first beta with 10 people.
 Apr 2020: 20 people.
 This reached version 0.0.30 on Oct 25 2020.
 Nov 2020: 40 people.
 Beta 37 was issued on Jan 1 2021, and had 51 participants.
 On Dec 24 2021, beta 100 was shipped, with around 100 beta users.
-A new way of _transitive invites_ to grow the beta user group was introduced.
+A new way of _transitive invites_ to grow the beta user group was introduced: on May 2022, the beta reached v 0.1.025 and extended to around 200 users.
-On May 2022, the beta reached v 0.1.025 and extended to around 200 users.
+In August 2022, the beta reached v 0.1.036 and extended to around 250 users.
-On August 2022, the beta reached v 0.1.036 and extended to around 250 users.
+On Jan 26 2023, the beta reached v 0.1.054 and extended to around 362 users.

 In the 2014-2018 period, Jonathan Blow frequently did educational video overviews of Jai's development ((a series of talks/demos about the language here: [Jonathan Blow - YouTube](https://www.youtube.com/user/jblow888/videos)), and got feedback from people through Q & A sessions and mail.
-In the closed-beta period, Blow switched to videos of working on the compiler and the game and got user feedback mostly through mail.
+In the closed-beta period, Blow switched to videos of working on the compiler and the game and got user feedback mostly through mail, but also through video Q & A sessions.

 Jai's robustness and usability is extensively tested through the Sokoban game which is being developed in Jai (some 250 K LOC Lines Of Code), but also through the many projects undertaken by the beta users.

 The business-model is based on the commercial release of games written in Jai by the Thekla company, starting with the Sokoban game.

-Jai will be released gradually, as in this order:
+Jai will be released gradually, in this order:
-- a closed beta release (from Dec 2019 until ??)
+- A closed beta release (from Dec 2019 until ??)
-- an open binary distribution release
+- An open binary distribution release
-- an open-source release on GitHub of the compiler code, a game-engine and (part of) the Sokoban game, but with no open-source contributions by pull requests in the beginning period
+- An open-source release on GitHub of the compiler code, a game-engine and (part of) the Sokoban game, but with no open-source contributions by pull requests in the beginning period.
+This will probably concur with the commercial release of the Sokoban game.
-- a full open-source release
+- A full open-source release.
-The Sokoban game will be commercially released.

 ### As to licensing: